February 3, 2022

 The commission payment threshold is low.
 Impact issues payments when earnings exceed 10 USD or the local equivalent.
 Affiliates receive payments to their bank and PayPal accounts.

 Deep linking is available, and it’s how an affiliate creates a link to a specific page on the merchant’s site.
-Instead of using a standard homepage affiliate link, you can link to an article or product that relates to your content to increase relevance and conversion rates.
+Instead of using a standard homepage affiliate link, you can link to a product, page, or article that relates to your content to increase relevance and conversion rates.

 There’s a full-time affiliate marketing team.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.
 You can contact Squarespace’s affiliate team through Impact.

-Impact’s affiliate software is top-notch.
+Impact’s affiliate tracking software is top-notch.
 It offers excellent and reliable tracking solutions.
 Furthermore, the user interface and activity reports are easy to navigate.

 Squarespace has a low affiliate acceptance rate.
 Although anyone can apply to join Squarespace’s affiliate program, the chances of being accepted are less than 15 percent.
 I’ve applied a couple of times and been declined, which doesn’t add up given my content relates to blogging, marketing, online business, and ecommerce.
 Obviously, the person managing the program doesn’t understand that affiliate marketing is mostly a game of addition, that is, growing partnerships to generate more clicks and sales.

 Squarespace has a limited product ecosystem, making subscriptions the only commissionable items.
 By contrast, WordPress.org has many related products and services that are commissionable, including themes, plugins, hosting, and WordPress support.
 For example, I’ve made thousands with Thrive Themes, SiteGround, Bluehost, Fiverr (WordPress freelancers), and other WordPress merchants.